How to Properly Dispose of Trash

 There are three options for disposing of mattresses: curbside bulk collection (check your city’s bulk collection schedule), donation or a mattress recycling service.
 In some areas, you may also be able to dispose of a mattress in a roll off dumpster.
 While mattresses aren’t harmful to the environment, they typically can’t be disposed of with other trash because they take up too much landfill space.

 To dispose of e-waste, you should take it to an e-waste recycling service or dropped off at an electronics store that offers recycling.
 E-waste includes all electronic items, such as cellphones, laptops, tablets and televisions.
 Trash disposal guidelines are different for e-waste than other household waste due to the harmful chemicals it contains.

-There are several trash disposal options for refrigerators: curbside bulk collection (check your city’s bulk collection schedule; may not be accepted in all cities), donation or a trade-in program through your power company (check for eligibility).
-Refrigerators that have been properly drained of refrigerants may also be accepted in a rental dumpster.
+There are several trash disposal options for appliances: curbside bulk collection (check your city’s bulk collection schedule; may not be accepted in all cities), donation or a trade-in program through your power company (check for eligibility).
+Appliances that contain Freon - like fridges and air conditioners - that have been properly drained of refrigerants may also be accepted in a rental dumpster.

 Tires should be recycled, which can generally be done through a local auto shop.
 In some cities, you also have the option of disposing of tires during curbside bulk collection events.
-Tires are banned from most landfills, and therefore from most dumpsters, because they can damage landfill infrastructure if they burst.
+Tires are banned from most landfills, and therefore [banned from most dumpsters]https://www.dumpsters.com/resources/prohibited-items), because they can damage landfill infrastructure if they burst.

 Hazardous materials should be disposed of at your city or county’s household hazardous waste facility.
 These materials include fuels and oils, car batteries and other items that contain lead, paints and various chemicals.
 Due to the dangers it poses, never dispose of this trash in your garbage can or in a dumpster.